flathub/eu.stethewwolf.gresistor/README.md

 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-Install the Thonny Flatpak.
+Install the gresistor.

-flatpak install flathub it.stefano_prina.gresistor
+flatpak install flathub eu.stethewwolf.gresistor

 Contributing
 -----------------------

-For information on contributing to gresistor [contributing page](/CONTRIBUTING.md).
+For information on contributing to gresistor visit the official [repo](https://github.com/stethewwolf/gResistor/)

-***Note:*** *this repository is not for reporting issues related to gresistor, see the project dedicate page [gresistor issues](https://gitlab.com/a2488/gresistor/-/issues)
+***Note:*** *this repository is not for reporting issues related to gresistor, see the project dedicate page [gresistor issues](https://github.com/stethewwolf/gResistor/issues)